inferanetwork/install-scripts/README.md

 ## Installation

-Download the shell script from github to your desktop for your operating system
+Download the shell script from github to your Downloads folder for your computer

 Mac: (M-series Chip) ```install_script_m_chips.sh```
      (Intel Chip) ```install_script_intel.sh```